-Career counselor certificate programs typically consist of 1-6 classes that focus solely on career counseling and award students a certificate of completion.
-Many of these programs are part of undergraduate or graduate counseling degree programs, and some coursework is available online.
-Many certificate programs focus on recommended competencies outlined by the National Career Development Association (NCDA), which include career counseling theory, organizational behavior and administration, career development in special populations, vocational assessment and resource development.
+Many undergraduate and graduate certificate programs in career counseling focus on recommended competencies outlined by the National Career Development Association (NCDA), which include career counseling theory, organizational behavior and administration, career development in special populations, vocational assessment and resource development.
 In general, students learn how to assess client interests and help them explore career options in both the short and long term.

-It's important to keep in mind that most career counselors hold a master's degree.
+Undergraduate applicants need to submit high school transcripts, standardized test scores, personal essay are necessary.
+Graduate applicants need to submit college transcripts, GRE scores, a resume, letters of recommendation and a personal statement.
+Most career counselors hold a master's degree.
 State licensure is typically required for career counselors who open private practices.
 Counselors may also gain professional benefits from being certified by the National Board for Certified Counselors.
+Some classes are offered online.

+Undergraduate certificates are ideal for students currently pursuing a degree in a similar field, while graduate programs are for those looking to enhance their job prospects through specialization or who want to switch careers.
 Coursework focuses on various aspects of career counseling and often revolves around the essential skills detailed by the NCDA.
-The following are some class topics that might appear in the curriculum:
+Some class topics that might appear in the curriculum include:

 - Assessment tools